Mihai Netea

-Mihai G. Netea (born 1968, Cluj, Romania) is a Romanian-Dutch physician and professor at Radboud University Nijmegen, specialized in infectious disease, immunology, and global health.
+Mihai Gheorghe Netea (born 1968, Cluj, Romania) is a Romanian-Dutch physician and professor at Radboud University Nijmegen, specialized in infectious disease, immunology, and global health.

 Netea studied medicine at the Medico-Pharmaceutical Institute in Cluj-Napoca.
 He received a doctoral degree in 1998 at Radboud University, with a dissertation on the role of cytokines in sepsis, written under the direction of Jos van der Meer.

-He joined the University of Colorado as a postdoctoral researcher and then returned to conclude his clinical training as an infectious diseases specialist.
+He joined the University of Colorado Denver as a postdoctoral researcher and then returned to conclude his clinical training as an infectious diseases specialist.
 Since 2008 he heads the division of Experimental Medicine, Department of Internal Medicine, Nijmegen University Nijmegen Medical Center.

 Netea's field of study includes the innate immune system and its capacity to "memorize" infections, as well as its recognition of Fungi pathogens.
 He examined system's response to Candida albicans, a sepsis trigger.
 Additionally, he tried to search for genetic diseases that can make individuals more vulnerable to this type of infections.

-Netea co-published more than 900 scientific papers in journals such as New England Journal of Medicine, Nature, Science, and PNAS.
+Netea co-published more than 900 scientific papers in journals such as The New England Journal of Medicine, Nature, Science, and PNAS.

 For his academic work, Netea received several grants: a Vidi grant in 2005, a Vici grant in 2010, and European Research Council Consolidator Grant in 2012.
 In 2016, he was awarded the Spinoza Prize.
 He is a member of Academia Europaea since 2015 and of the Royal Netherlands Academy of Arts and Sciences since 2016.

 Netea is known for his breakthrough in the area of Trained immunity.
 Netea's research attempts to translate information obtained through the assessment of human genetic variation in patients into novel diagnostic and therapeutic approaches.